 I will be available for interviews at the 2017 AFA meeting in Chicago, Illinois (January 6-8).

-Investment Channels in Innovation and Profit Windfalls from Patent Term Extensions
+Profit Windfalls and Investment Channels in Innovation: Evidence from Patent Term Extensions (Job Market Paper)

-Do mature, patent-practicing firms face financial constraints on both their ordinary and R&D investments?
-What are the corporate investment channels for R&D?
-An unanticipated transitional provision included in the Uruguay Round Agreements Act extended the life of qualifying unexpired patents by up to 3 years, giving the corresponding owners a longer period of exclusionary rights over their inventions.
-By exploiting the random timing of patent expiration around a policy cutoff date, I find that a one standard deviation increase (15 percentage points) in the citation-weighted patent portfolio share of term-extended patents owned that would have expired if not for the transitional provision leads to an increase in cash flow by 1.5 percent of book assets.
+I show that capital investment, debt issuance, and patent acquisitions are sensitive to cash flow for innovating firms.
+By exploiting the random timing of patent expiration around the adoption of the Uruguay Round Agreements Act, I find that a one standard deviation increase in the citation-weighted patent portfolio share of term-extended patents leads to an increase in cash flow by 1.5 percent of book assets.
 Given these windfall profits, I find evidence of capital investment, debt issuance reduction, and acquisitions of external technology.
-Combining the instrumental variable and difference-in-differences methods, I show that capital investment, debt issuance, and patent acquisitions are sensitive to cash flow for innovating firms.
-Internal investments in R&D, on the other hand, show no apparent response, suggesting the possible presence of R&D smoothing and high R&D adjustment costs for large, mature firms.
+Internal investments in R&D, on the other hand, show no response, suggesting high R&D adjustment costs for large, mature firms.

 Presented at the Ninth Annual Searle Conference on Innovation Economics.